Snow Bottom SNA parking lot

 • County Road I → Bluff Road: 0.9 miles.
 Nice section that goes through a small woods.
 Maybe 1 or 2 jams.
 In hindsight, I wish I had done this.
 A shallow section but looked just doable when I scouted it during my first trip.

 • Bluff Road → Bowers Road: 4.1 miles.
 Five star trip.
-Reviewed May 2017.

 • Bluff Road → Snowbottom Road: 2.4 miles.
 Fantastic section through driftless valleys with many light rapids.

 • Snowbottom Road → Bowers Road: 1.6 miles.
-A good section through a small woods then through an open area reminding me of the Platte River.
+A good section through a small woods, then through an open area reminding me of the Platte River.

 • Bowers Road → Shemak Road: 6.6 miles.
 One of the best paddles in Southern Wisconsin with massive boulders, fun rapids and scenic driftless hills.
-Reviewed Oct 2017.

 • Shemak Road → Biba Road: 1.7 miles.
 Mostly open farm country paddle.
 Maybe 2 logjams.